okta/okta-signin-widget/packages/@okta/courage-for-signin-widget/README.md

+# @okta/courage-for-signin-widget

-generates a Courage version for signin-widget
+Generates a custom version of Courage for the Sign-In Widget

 ## Steps

 0. make sure VPN is connected
 1. upgrade courage version. e.g. `yarn upgrade @okta/courage@4.4.0-beta.xxxxxx`
 2. `yarn build`
-3. `dit/okta-for-signin-widget.js` may be changed depending on the change set since last upgrade.
+3. check file `../okta-for-signin-widget.js` which may be changed depending on the change set since last upgrade